evilbunny2008/weeWXWeatherApp/README.md

 [CheetahGenerator]
     search_list_extensions = user.xstats.ExtendedStatistics
 ```

-Next you need to download the [settings.txt](https://raw.githubusercontent.com/evilbunny2008/WeeWxWeatherApp/master/settings.txt) file and save it to your website in the weewx website directory, this can be either /var/www/weewx/ or /var/www/html/weewx/.
-You then need to customise the settings.txt file, this includes giving the URL to the data.txt file, you can also add the URL to a nearby radar image, such as from WeatherUnderground.
-The forecast line will use Yahoo! forecasts and you just need to enter the town/city, state/province and country you want the forecast for.
+### Settings.txt

-For more details on setting up and running WeeWx, check out the documentation on [WeeWX's website](http://www.weewx.com/docs/usersguide.htm)
+To let the app know where to download information from we have a meta config file with all the details.
+You can view the example [settings.txt](https://raw.githubusercontent.com/evilbunny2008/WeeWxWeatherApp/master/settings.txt) file and save it to your website in the weewx website directory, this can be either /var/www/weewx/ or /var/www/html/weewx/.
+You then need to customise the settings file.
+Currently there is three lines in the file, the first is the URL to the data.txt file from above.
+Secondly there is an option for an animated gif file of weather radar, currenly only tested on weatherunderground images.
+The third line is for forecasts from [Yahoo! weather](https://www.yahoo.com/?ilc=401) and you just need to enter the town/city, state/province and country you want the forecast for.

 ### Setting up the app